 Anna was elected to the JBH Board in June 2022.

-In her capacity as Vice President of the Medical Staff Association, Dr. Juma was appointed to the Board as an Ex-Officio member in 2019.
+In her capacity as President of the Medical Staff Association, Dr. Jaswal was appointed to the Board as an Ex-Officio member in 2023.

-Corrine Kennedy was called to the Ontario Bar in 2007 and is currently Senior Legal Counsel at the Co-operators Group Limited.
+Corrine Kennedy was called to the Ontario Bar in 2007 and is currently Associate Vice-President, Legal at the Co-operators Group Limited.
 Prior to her time in-house, she was a Partner at Aird & Berlis LLP where she advised private companies, including board of directors and executive teams, on a wide variety of corporate commercial, contractual and governance matters.
 Corrine was also Aird & Berlis' Diversity and Inclusion Partner, accountable for all diversity and inclusion related matters, including the development and implementation of a firm diversity and inclusion strategy and implementation of Law Society of Ontario equity and diversity requirements.
-Corrine earned her Canadian Certified Inclusion Professional (CCIP) from the Canadian Centre for Diversity and Inclusion in January, 2019.
+Corrine earned her Canadian Certified Inclusion Professional (CCIP) from the Canadian Centre for Diversity and Inclusion in January, 2019 and was chosen as a finalist for the 2022 for Chambers Inclusion Award (In-House Category).

 Corrine’s past board experience includes serving on the Board of Directors of the Girls Guides of Canada- Guides du Canada (GGC), as well as serving on GGC's Governance Committee.

-Corrine has also used her background in diversity and inclusion to present on various diversity and inclusion topics, including “Workplace Harassment and Diversity and Inclusion in the era of #MeToo”, “Diversity and Inclusion in the Workplace” and on “Women in Business: Creating A Network of Allies”, among others.
+Corrine has also used her background in diversity and inclusion to present on various diversity and inclusion topics, including “Workplace Harassment and Diversity and Inclusion in the era of #MeToo”, “Diversity and Inclusion in the Workplace” and other discussions on the intersection between inclusion and legal risk.

 Corrine joined the Joseph Brant Hospital Board in January 2020 after serving as a Community Representative on the Quality Committee since 2018.
-She has previously served as Chair of the Quality Committee and is a member of the Human Resources Policy & Compensation Committee.
-Corrine has served as the Board representative on the JBH Diversity and Inclusion Action Table since its inception in 2020.
+She is currently serving on the Quality Committee and the Human Resources Policy & Compensation Committee.
+Corrine has served as the Board representative on the JBH Diversity, Equity, Inclusion Action Table since its inception in 2020.

 Leslie Motz joined Joseph Brant Hospital in September 2020.
 She has spent the past 10 years at Lakeridge Health, most recently as the Vice President Clinical Services and Chief Nursing Executive.
 Leslie has extensive experience leading and fostering high-performing interdisciplinary clinical teams, driving a culture of continuous quality improvement and safety and elevating patient-centered care.
 Leslie is a passionate advocate for patients and families and proud member of the nursing profession.